Jocelyn Blore

 Students are advised to visit the forensic nursing education page for additional online and on-campus graduate programs in forensic nursing.

 Step 7: (Optional): Receive advanced professional certification.
-Finally, the International Association of Forensic Nurses (IAFN) has partnered with the American Nurses Credentialing Credentialing Center (ANCC) to provide advanced forensic nursing board certification (AFN-BC).
+Finally, the International Association of Forensic Nurses (IAFN) has partnered with the American Nurses Credentialing Credentialing Center (ANCC) to provide the advanced forensic nursing board certification (AFN-BC).

 Candidates must have an active RN license; two years of experience; a graduate degree in nursing; a minimum of 2,000 hours of practice in forensic nursing within the previous three years; at least 30 continuing education hours in the field; and fulfill two additional requirements (e.g., academic credits, presentations, publications).
 Those who qualify for this five-year credential may choose to take a certification exam or pass a portfolio review conducted by experts in the field.

 Although the Bureau of Labor Statistics (BLS) does not provide data specifically on forensic nursing, it does give information on two closely related careers: registered nurses (RNs) and nurse practitioners (NPs).
-Forensic nurses can fall into either of the two categories depending on their training and the highest academic degree achieved.
+Forensic nurses can fall into either of the two categories depending on their training and highest academic degree achieved.
 Registered nurses typically have at least an associate degree and national licensure from the National Council of State Boards of Nursing (NCSBN).

 Please visit the forensic nursing salary page for more detailed information about pay.